United States Naval Academy: Brigade sports complex

 The complex includes McMullen Hockey Arena where the men's ice-hockey team is located; rugby venues, an indoor hitting, chipping and putting facility for the golf team, and the Tose Family Tennis Center – including the Fluegel-Moore Tennis Stadium.

 Terwilliger Brothers Field

 The academy baseball team plays at the Terwilliger Brothers Field at Max Bishop Stadium.

 Sea level rise and flooding

 In recent decades, Academy grounds have experienced increased flooding.
 Flooding has occurred not only because of increasingly intense storms such as Hurricane Isabel ($100 million damage), but also because of high-tide flooding occurring atop a sea level that has risen about 1 ft over the past 100 years.
-The Academy's Sea Level Rise Advisory Council has created a climate change adaptation plan including seawall repair, door dams, doorway barriers, backflow preventers in storm drain systems, and elevated building entrances.
+The Academy's Sea Level Rise Advisory Council created a climate change adaptation plan including seawall repair, door dams, doorway barriers, backflow preventers in storm drain systems, and elevated building entrances.
 A $37 million sea wall was completed in 2024 to adapt to flooding occurring 30 to 40 times a year.
 However, adaptation approaches such as sea walls and building up the height of roadways and athletic fields are predicted to last only a few decades.